- The Commonwealth is a loose association of fifty-four nations, founded in 1949, that evolved out of the former British Empire.

 The Commonwealth suspended Nigeria from 1995 until 1999 over its military regime’s human rights abuses.
 It suspended Pakistan for several years after its 1999 military coup and suspended Fiji twice over military coups there.
 Zimbabwe’s 2002 suspension was extended indefinitely after Commonwealth observers criticized the country’s elections, leading then President Robert Mugabe to withdraw from the group in 2003.

 In February 2020, the Commonwealth readmitted the Maldives after the country’s president, Ibrahim Mohamed Solih, implemented democratic reforms that included the release of political prisoners.
 The country had withdrawn from the Commonwealth in 2016 to avoid a likely suspension over its record of human rights abuses.

 What are some criticisms of the organization?

 Despite these actions, some analysts have highlighted the Commonwealth’s weak institutional structure, as it has few concrete mechanisms to influence its members’ behavior and often relies on peer pressure and moral authority.
-Human rights watchdogs also charge that the group has a record of overlooking rights abuses, including anti-LGBT laws in Gambia and Malawi and widespread atrocities over the course of the civil war in Sri Lanka, a country that hosted the Commonwealth summit in 2013.
+Human rights watchdogs also charge that the body has a record of overlooking rights abuses, including anti-LGBTQ+ laws in Gambia and Malawi and widespread atrocities over the course of the civil war in Sri Lanka, a country that hosted the Commonwealth summit in 2013.